-You don’t have to dig deep to know what the most popular thing to do in Guatape, Colombia is: images from the top of El Penol have become Instagram famous in the last couple of years, and deservedly so.
+You don’t have to dig deep to know what the most popular thing to do in Guatape, Colombia is!
+Images from the top of Piedra del Peñol are deservedly famous across social media.

-But as much fun as climbing 700+ steps up for an overview of the lake surrounding Guatape is, Guatape itself would be worth visiting even without its most famous attraction.
+But as much fun as climbing 740 steps up for an overview of the lake surrounding Guatape is, the town of Guatape itself would be worth visiting even without its most famous attraction.

-And, though Guatape is a popular day trip from Medellin, there are more than enough things to do in Guatape to make this colorful town worth spending a night (or even more) in.
+And, though Guatape is a popular day trip from Medellin, if you have enough time, there are more than enough things to do in Guatape to make this colorful town worth spending a night (or even more) in.

-We were lucky enough to spend a couple of days and nights exploring the best activities in Guatape, and we left feeling like it would be very easy to let a peaceful, slow-going week pass by in Guatape.
+We were lucky enough to spend a couple of days and nights exploring the best activities in Guatape.
+We left feeling like it would be very easy to let a peaceful, slow-going week pass by in Guatape!

 Planning a getaway soon and looking for the best things to do in Guatape?